Fact Sheet 24:

 No. You must opt-out using the procedure your bank or other financial company establishes, as long as it is reasonable.
-Again, the burden is on you to follow the procedures set out by your financial institution.
-Failure to do so could result in information being disclosed that you would not tell your best friend.
+The burden is on you to follow the procedures set out by your financial institution.
+Failure to do so could result in information being disclosed.

 Will I get a confirmation number or a way to verify that I opted out?

 No. When you call or write to opt-out, make a point to ask, but GLB does not require it.

 My bank's privacy notice does not give me an opt-out.
 Am I missing something?